mdolab/MACH-Aero/machAeroTutorials/aero_adflow_polar.rst

 Files
 =====
 Navigate to the directory ``aero/analysis`` in your tutorial folder.
-If you haven't already done so, copy the following files from the volume meshing directory:
+If you haven't already done so, copy the following file from the volume meshing directory:

 .. prompt:: bash